-Poli Glow products, Inc provides several products that work well to clean protect and restore a beautiful shine to your fiberglass cap.
+Poli Glow Inc products provide several products that work well to clean, protect and restore a beautiful shine to your fiberglass cap.
 Poli Glow is not a wax and is easily applied.
 It wipes on without the need for rubbing or buffing.
 It will not wash off with soap and water and lasts for over 12 months!
-The website is www.poliglow-int.com which has a video showing how to use and apply the Poli Glow products.
+The website is https://poliglow.com which has a video showing how to use and apply the Poli Glow products.
 The Poli Glow Kit along with Poli Ox is recommended for caps that have begun to oxidize.
 Manufacturer instructions must be followed for best results.